How to Turn Off Mouse Acceleration in Windows 11

 Alternatively, you can use the search box on the taskbar and search for Settings.
 Then select to open it.

-Windows Settings pane should look similar to the image below.
-In Windows Settings, click Bluetooth & devices, and select Mouse on the right pane of your screen, shown in the image below.
+In Windows Settings, select Bluetooth & devices, then choose Mouse on the right pane of your screen, as shown in the image below.

 On the Mouse settings pane, under Related settings, click on Additional mouse settings as highlighted below.